angel-dart/gitbook/advanced/writing-a-plugin.md

 * Use `req.lazyBody()`, `req.lazyFiles()`, etc. if you are running in an `async` context.
 Otherwise, your plugin may crash applications that lazy-parse request bodies.
 * If you use `req.lazyQuery()`, refrain from using `forceParse`.
 Never force any additional side effects on the user.

 Finally, your plugin should expose common options in a simple way.
-For example, the [compress](https://github.com/angel-dart/compress) plugin has a shortcut function, `gzip`, to set up GZIP compression, whereas for any other codec, you would manually have to specify additional options.
+For example, the (deprecated) [compress](https://github.com/angel-dart/compress) plugin has a shortcut function, `gzip`, to set up GZIP compression, whereas for any other codec, you would manually have to specify additional options.

 ```dart
 main() {